Headstorm/foundry-ui/packages/hs-react-ui/README.md

 - Test coverage

 ###What isn't working yet?
-- Publishing to NPM isn't working yet due to the authentication token not having proper permissions - we have a ticket submitted to get this fixed and Bennett has been doing an excellent job tackling those types of tickets for us :clapping:

 - Releases like 1.0.0-alpha.# - we need to configure a new alpha branch to get releases like that.
 Currently we have them attempted to be created in this format: #.#.#-v1-release.#

 ###How am I impacted as a developer?